 When to Call a Landscaping Professional

-If you need help designing and installing your low-maintenance landscape, a pro landscaper has the expert advice you’re seeking.
+If you need help designing and installing your low-maintenance landscape, call a local Portland professional landscaper to receive the expert advice you’re seeking.
 Local pros will know the best plants for your area, and they will have the construction experience required for large projects like installing patios and building retaining walls.

 Even beyond design and installation, landscaping professionals can make your life easier.
 Many contractors offer regular maintenance services such as bush trimming, lawn treatments, and leaf removal.